1102131860/systolic_array/README.md

 |                                   |-...
 ```

-# Team Portion:
+### Team Portion:
 Each team will submit one tar.gz through Canvas with filename _group<group_number>\_ms1.tar.gz_.
 The file should include the below deliverables organized the same as the directories in tutorials.
- 1. A functionally correct and verified CORDIC RTL design integrated with the CORDIC wrapper.
-Remember to rename the module cordic_top_groupnumber to have the appropriate group number.
+1. A functionally correct and verified Systolic RTL design integrated with the **Systolic wrapper**.
+Remember to rename the module systolic_top_<group_number> to have the appropriate group number.
 2. A test framework that is used to verify your design.
 3. A Readme that clearly explains the organization of your design and how to run both the high level simulation model and test framework.
+**Note**: Your design must meet all of the specifications listed on this repository.

 ## Milestone 2 Deliverables
 Each team will submit one tar.gz through Canvas with filename _group<group_number>\_ms2.tar.gz_.
 The tar file should include the following deliverables, which can be found in your _syn_ directory, structured as below.